 Marlysa balances clinical research and practice with education, speaking and writing.

 She teaches as part of yoga therapy programs at Kripalu and the School of Embodied Yoga Therapy.
-She created many of the courses and previously taught in Yoga Therapy and Integrative Health Sciences at Maryland University of Integrative Health and holds an adjunct position at Emory University, where she teaches the integration of yoga and mindfulness into physical therapy practice in the DPT program.
+She created many of the courses and previously taught in Yoga Therapy and Integrative Health Sciences at Maryland University of Integrative Health.
+She holds an adjunct position at Emory University, where she teaches the integration of yoga and mindfulness into physical therapy practice in the DPT program.